Ethereum Staking 2025: Complete Guide

 • Concept: Split validator keys across multiple operators

-• Benefits: Reduced slashing risk, improved decentralization
+• Benefits: Reduced slashing risk, improved decentralisation

 • Timeline: Gradual rollout throughout 2025